 Virtual Museum records help expand the distribution databases for these taxa; they not only confirm the presence of a species at a particular point in time, but they also provide new distribution records for species and sometimes lead to extensions of the known range of a species.
 We try hard to “refresh” old records, so the maps are kept up to date.

 Although the Virtual Museum database contains the exact localities of records, the only information made publicly available is the quarter-degree grid cell in which the record occurs.
 These are roughly square, with sides 27 km, about 700 km2.
 This is the scale at which information is published in atlases.
-For species that are subjected to poaching (e.g. rhinos, but a substantial list of other species as well), the records in the database appear to disappear as soon as they are identified.
-This is an unfortunate and important security feature of the Virtual Museum.
+For species that are subjected to poaching (e.g., rhinos, but a substantial list of other species as well), the records in the database appear to vanish as soon as they are identified.
+This is an important security feature of the Virtual Museum.